 Use a gas barbecue instead of a charcoal one.
 Remember it’s important we barbecue in a way that doesn’t pollute our air.
 Using charcoal when barbecuing creates a lot of air pollution.
 Make sure to ask your parents to use a gas grill instead!

 Buy hot dog toppings that are locally grown.
 Hot dog toppings are endless.
 If you like tomatoes, onions, pickles…try buying toppings that are locally grown.
 When we buy local products, we help reduce air pollution because fewer trucks have to deliver food to our area from far away.

 If your parents decide that cooking just isn’t in the plans tonight, but you still want a hot dog – deals for National Hot Dog Day are happening all around.
 Ask your parents to take you out to a restaurant where you can get a hot dog!

 For more air quality information, browse my website, and don’t forget to ask your parents to download the FREE Sacramento Region Air Quality app.
-They can use the app to check the current air quality conditions in the area.
+You can use the app to check the air quality index to determine if it’s safe to barbecue!